 I have been on vacation for the last couple of weeks.
-While away I did my best to take a mini Sabbath from writing.
-And so I offer below a reflection I shared three years ago on this week’s Gospel.
+While away I have done my best to take a mini Sabbath from writing.
+And so I offer below a reflection I shared several years ago on this week’s Gospel.
 I hope these words are a blessing to you as you “Dance with the Word” this summer…

 May you find time in this season for Sabbath Rest as well. — Janet Hunt